Practical Ways to Help Older People

 If you’re feeling well, why not offer to pick up shopping for an older neighbour or relative who should no longer leave their home.
 If you are helping an older person, make sure you stay at a safe distance from them (2 metres) and make sure you leave the shopping on their front doorstep, knock on their door and step back while you ensure they safely receive it.

 You could help an older person who lives further away from you and isn’t familiar with technology by doing an online shop for them, or help them set up an online delivery themselves.
-It’s worth checking before you offer to do so, though, as some services have suspended deliveries due to overwhelming demand.

 Find out if you can pick up any repeat prescriptions for an older person who isn’t able to get to the pharmacy themselves.